w-o-o/HttpPubSub/pubsub.md

 ~~~
 Figure: EX_HEADERS Frame Payload

-The RStream specified in EX_HEADERS frames **MUST** be an open stream.
+The RStream specified in a EX_HEADERS frame **MUST** be an open stream.
 The recipient
-**MUST** respond with a connection error ROUTING_STREAM_ERROR PROTOCOL_ERROR, if the
+**MUST** respond with a connection error of type ROUTING_STREAM_ERROR PROTOCOL_ERROR, if the
-specified RStream is missing; or is an ExStream rather than a stream; or is
+specified RStream is missing; or is an ExStream rather than a regualr HTTP/2 stream; or is
 closed or half-closed (remote).
 Otherwise, the states maintained for header
 compression or flow control) may be out of sync.